Lazerbeak12345/pixelmanipulator/README.md

 # pixelmanipulator
-A super powerfull library for cellular automataon html5 canvas elements
+A super powerfull library for cellular automation on html5 canvas elements